PierreYvesFlamand/Polfy-Melvor-UserScripts/userscripts/Melvor Auto Loot/README.md

 ## Installation

 -   Follow [How to use](https://github.com/PierreYvesFlamand/Polfy-Melvor-UserScripts#how-to-use)
--   Get the userscript on [Greasy Fork](https://greasyfork.org/en/scripts/435548)
+-   Get the UserScript on [Greasy Fork](https://greasyfork.org/en/scripts/435548)

 ## Usage